bigleuxenchef/Working/MyDroolsHelloWorld/target/classes/com/sample/README.md

 			StatelessKieSession kSession = kContainer.newStatelessKieSession();
 ```

-Notice the very difference here `execute()` assume `facts` have been subimtted for the first time at each iteration.
+Notice the very difference here `execute()` assume `facts` have been submitted for the first time at each iteration.
 No state is kept in the container from each execution.
 There is no more `fireAllRules()`.

 ```